Disorders of coronary vessels

 Adequate and continuous blood supply to the heart is one of the most crucial requirements on the human body.
 It is quite ironic that the heart is required to supply itself with blood so that it can continue to supply the rest of the body.
 The coronary arteries are a pair of vessels arising from the root of the aorta that branch and supply the heart with oxygenated, nutrient-rich blood.

-The coronary arteries are named after the aortic sinus from which they originate.
-The sinuses of Valsalva within the cusps of the aortic valves serve as the points of origin for the coronary arteries.
-The right coronary artery originates from the anterior sinus of Valsalva, while the left coronary artery arises from the left posterior sinus of Valsalva.
-There is a third sinus that does not give rise to any vessel; it is referred to as the non-coronary sinus.
+The coronary arteries are named after the aortic sinus (of Valsalva) from which they originate.
+The right coronary artery originates from the right aortic sinus (of Valsalva), while the left coronary artery arises from the left aortic sinus (of Valsalva).
+There is a third sinus that does not give rise to any vessel; it is referred to as the non-coronary (or posterior) sinus.

 As each vessel emerges from the base of the ascending aorta, they tend to travel in the subepicardial space.
 However, there are instances where the vessels may be covered by pericardial fat or bridging myocardial fibers.
 The left coronary artery is the larger of the two vessels.
 However, the size of the vessel does not always translate to the territory it covers.
 In most cases, the right coronary artery is dominant based on the fact that it gives off the posterior interventricular branch that supplies the posterolateral part of the left ventricle and the posterior third of the ventricular septum.
 In other instances, this vessel arises from a branch of the left coronary artery, and therefore the left coronary artery will be the dominant vessel.
 Co-dominance is also a possible (albeit infrequent) phenomenon where both left and right coronary arteries share this territory.